This well-preserved castle has a remarkable keep, and in this post, you’ll discover the ultimate list of facts about Colchester Castle.

 The castle was being used as the county gaol, which means the local jail, since the 13th century.
 Obviously, being locked up in this medieval prison wasn’t too much fun for the unfortunate people who ended up there.

-All throughout its history, it has been used as a prison and was even enlarged in the year 1801, only to be permanently closed in the year 1835.
+Throughout its history, it has been used as a prison and was even enlarged in the year 1801, only to be permanently closed in the year 1835.

 10. Two Royalist leaders were executed near the castle during the Civil War